shiqing881215/Pattern/src/CreationalPatterns/AbstractFactory/README.md

 (1) You can add any other concrete factory class very easily later, say oval

 (2) With this new abstraction layer, when you add a new factory class, you don't need to chanage the logic interaction with the abstraction layer.
+(This is the most important)

+(3) Sometimes, you can also get some common methods from the abstraction factory for free